tracehelms/breakout/README.md

-Breakout!
+# Breakout!

-In HTML5 and Javascript!
+HTML5 style!

+## Status

+Development on this has temporarily suspended.
+I intend to come back and re-implement this with CoffeeScript in the near future.

+TH